Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 been working hard on “wheel variants”, in collaboration with [Astral](https://astral.sh/), [NVIDIA](https://www.nvidia.com/) and the [PyTorch](https://pytorch.org/) release team.
-This work culminated in today's [PyTorch 2.8 release](TODO) with experimental new wheels utilizing them, and a corresponding experimental [variant-capable release of the uv package manager](TODO).
+This work culminated in today's [PyTorch 2.8 release](TODO) with new wheels utilizing them, and a corresponding experimental [variant-capable release of the uv package manager](TODO).
 The user-facing features you can try out today are described in [“Wheel variants” by Astral blog](https://astral.sh/blog/wheel-variants),